SystemFw/blog/content/staging/data-oriented.md

 the ceiling of what we're able to accomplish.
 However, the most _optimal_ solution for a given subproblem relies almost by definition on the aspects that make it unique in a class of similar problems, and those are more easily discovered by tearing abstraction down.
+In our case, foregoing the `Log` abstraction showed how we don't have to worry about log lifetimes at all.

 I would argue that a greater appreciation of these tradeoffs is as big a payoff from our journey than the code improvement that we got.